Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 Image credit: Claire Gillo

-Once you have developed and washed your film you can now hang your negatives to dry.
+Once you have developed and washed your film you can now hang the negatives to dry.
 Negatives are extremely delicate after they have been processed so be careful not to scratch them.
 We made a makeshift drying rack from a hanger, some pegs and a warm boiler room.

 Image credit: Claire Gillo